 “Why do men feel threatened by women?”
 I asked a male friend of mine… “I mean,” I said, “men are bigger, most of the time, they can run faster, strangle better, and they have on the average a lot more money and power.”
 “They’re afraid women will laugh at them,” he said.
 “Undercut their world view.”
 Then I asked some women students in a quickie poetry seminar I was giving, “Why do women feel threatened by men?”
 “They’re afraid of being killed,” they said.

 Because in conversations about this topic a lot of people will say, “Well women abuse men, too, you know,” as if they’re naming a real inequity in how domestic violence happens and is addressed.
 I used to say the same thing and believe it.
 I thought I was sticking up for men and respecting the full humanity of women.
 I knew a lot less then than I know now.
-No one who believes or says it is inherently stupid, but whether it’s said in a scholarly article or a troll’s Facebook comment, it’s use as a kneejerk reaction is a ridiculous, defensive, grasping distraction from any real conversation about men’s and women’s use of violence against each other in relationships.
+No one who believes or says it is inherently stupid, but whether it’s said in a scholarly article or a troll’s Facebook comment, it’s a ridiculous, defensive, grasping distraction from any real conversation about men’s and women’s use of violence against each other in relationships.

 Because — sort of getting back to the Atwood anecdote — most of us prioritize men’s comfort over women’s humanity and safety.
 Directly and indirectly, girls and women are taught there can be great danger in even unintentionally doing something a boy or man believes makes him look or feel foolish.
 And boys and men learn that a primary characteristic of “good” girls and women is that they subordinate themselves in order to uplift boys and men.
 (Girls and women learn the same thing, along with the consequences for not performing it.)
 We — boys and men — also learn that reprimanding girls and women who don’t uplift us is both acceptable and necessary.
 They — girls and women — learn that our approval defines their human value, and that if we disapprove they must have done something to deserve it.
 And maybe it’s something that makes us look so stupid we’ll “just lose it” and have to express our embarrassment by punishing them for their mistake.
 You see this happen more often than you realize in everyday social situations.